dougmanis/flexigift-service/docs/api/products/update-a-product.md

 ## Response data

-A successful request returns the data you submitted plus the user's unique `id`:
+A successful request returns the data you submitted plus the product's unique `id`:

 | Name            | Type          | Mandatory? | Constraints | Notes |
 | -------------   | ------------- | ---        | ---         | ---   |